-Conveniently located in the heart of the business, shopping and entertainment district, Novotel Hotel Ambassador is an ideal home base for any visitor to the city.
+Conveniently located in the heart of the business, shopping, and entertainment district, Novotel Hotel Ambassador is an ideal home base for any visitor to the city.

-The rooms are clean, modern and equipped with all the comforts that you may need.
+The rooms at the Novotel Daegu are clean, modern and equipped with all the comforts that you may need.
 The staff speak quite a bit of English and are extremely helpful.
 This is worth its weight in gold in Korea as they can let your taxi driver know where to go, give you helpful information etc.

 The Novotel Ambassador Daegu offers pretty good value for money, considering the kind of quality accommodation you are offered.
-With the central location and well-maintained rooms, it will be the perfect base for your city visit.
+With its central location and well-maintained rooms, it will be the perfect base for your city visit.

 Across the road from the Novotel is a small park.
-The streets on each side are good for exploring for coffee, shopping and restaurants.
-There is also a Crown Bakery very close to the hotel which I recommend for snacks.Check Prices & Availability for Novotel Ambassador
+The streets on each side are good for exploring coffee, shopping and restaurants.
+There is also a Crown Bakery close to the hotel, which I recommend for snacks.

 February Boutique Hotel Apsan

-February Boutique Hotel Apsan is a really fun little hotel with themed rooms and a great atmosphere.
+February Boutique Hotel Apsan is a fun little hotel with themed rooms and a great atmosphere.
 Besides the lovely decor and fully-equipped rooms, the boutique hotel is centrally located with so many brilliant shops and amenities nearby.

 Hotel Inter-Burgo Daegu

 If you are looking for a clean and comfortable hotel that will allow you to make the most out of your stay in Daegu, then the Hotel Inter-Burgo is a wise choice.

 The Grand Daegu Hotel

-The Grand Daegu Hotel has some useful amenities and is close to many good restaurants and coffee shops.
-Centrally located, well maintained, and offering solid value, this hotel is a smart choice for any kind of visitor to the city.
+Grand Daegu Hotel has some useful amenities and is close to many good restaurants and coffee shops.
+Centrally located, well maintained, and offering solid value, this hotel is a smart choice for any visitor to the city.